-As fuel prices and concerns about carbon emissions rise and homes are designed with fewer or no off-street car parking spaces, more and more people are turning to alternative forms of transport including walking, cycling and public transport to get around.
+As fuel prices and concerns about carbon emissions increase and homes are designed with fewer or no offstreet car parking spaces, more and more people are turning to alternative forms of transport including walking, cycling and public transport.
 The trend is also placing more pressure on the street network for car parking with an increased expectation for high quality cycling and walking networks.